HomeGymAdvice.comUpdated April 2026

 ## Quick Picks

-Over-the-door hook bars: Hooks rest on the door frame lip with a crossbar that leverages against the inside of the frame.
-No screws, very stable.
-The DMoose and AmazeFan both use this design.
+Over-the-door hook bars (recommended): Hooks rest on the door frame lip with a crossbar that presses against the inside of the frame.
+No screws required.
+The hook and pressure work together to create a stable, secure mount.
+This is what the DMoose and AmazeFan use, and it's the correct design for most home users.

-Tension bars: Press against the doorframe from inside using friction.
-Lower profile — useful for very low ceilings.
-Generally less stable for heavier loads.
+Tension/pressure bars: Press against the doorframe from inside using friction only.
+Lower profile — good for very low ceilings.
+Generally less stable for heavy or dynamic loading, and prone to slipping if the doorframe isn't perfectly square.
+Avoid for serious training.

 ## Budget Pick: DMoose Doorframe Bar